Prostate Cancer Diagnosis

-The Bx has lead to cancer detection rates that are over 93% by addressing three key sources of inaccuracy during biopsy procedures:
+The Fusion Bx addresses three key sources of inaccuracy during biopsy procedures:

 - Freehand systems make it difficult to apply consistent pressure

-- Focal’s semi-robotic arm prevents target errors by ensuring consistent pressure on the prostate
+- Focal’s semi-robotic arm helps prevent targeting errors by ensuring consistent pressure on the prostate

 - Patient discomfort increases motion

-- Focal’s semi-robotic arm allows probe to pivot at patient’s sphincter for maximum comfort
+- Focal’s semi-robotic arm allows the probe to pivot at patient’s sphincter for maximum comfort

-- Automatic motion compensation accounts for minor movements
+- Automatic motion compensation can account for minor movements

 - Rigid only approach does not account for changes in shape and size of the prostate between image acquisition and biopsy procedure